Riddle: South Asia

-It is thought that the world's earliest surviving poetic riddles survive in the Sanskrit Rigveda.
-Hymn 164 of the first book of the Rigveda can be understood to comprise a series of riddles or enigmas which are now obscure but may have been an enigmatic exposition of the pravargya ritual.
-These riddles overlap in significant part with a collection of forty-seven in the Atharvaveda; riddles also appear elsewhere in Vedic texts.
+It is thought that the world's earliest surviving poetic riddles are found in the Sanskrit Rigveda.
+Hymn 164 of the first book of the Rigveda can be seen as a series of riddles or enigmas which are now obscure but may have been an enigmatic exposition of the pravargya ritual.
+These riddles overlap in significantly with a collection of forty-seven in the Atharvaveda; riddles also appear elsewhere in Vedic texts.
 Taylor cited the following example: '"Who moves in the air?
 Who makes a noise on seeing a thief?
 Who is the enemy of lotuses?
 Who is the climax of fury?"
 The answers to the first three questions, when combined in the manner of a charade, yield the answer to the fourth question.
 The first answer is bird (vi), the second dog (śvā), the third sun (mitra), and the whole is Vishvamitra, Rama's first teacher and counselor and a man noted for his outbursts of rage'.

 Accordingly, riddles are treated in early studies of Sanskrit poetry such as Daṇḍin's seventh- or eighth-century Kāvyādarśa.

-Early narrative literature also sometimes includes riddles, prominently the Mahabharata, which for example contains the Yaksha Prashna, a series of riddles posed by a nature-spirit (yaksha) to Yudhishthira.
+Early narrative literature also sometimes includes riddles, most notably the Mahabharata, which includes the Yaksha Prashna, a series of riddles posed by a nature-spirit (yaksha) to Yudhishthira.

-The first riddle collection in a medieval Indic language is traditionally thought to be the riddles of Amir Khusrow (1253–1325), which are written in Hindawi, in verse, in the mātrika metre.
+The first riddle collection in a medieval Indic language is traditionally thought to be the riddles of Amir Khusrow (1253–1325), written in Hindawi verse, using the mātrika metre.

-As of the 1970s, folklorists had not undertaken extensive collecting of riddles in India, but riddling was known to be thriving as a form of folk-literature, sometimes in verse.
+As of the 1970s, folklorists had not undertaken extensive collection of riddles in India, but riddling was known to be thriving as a form of folk-literature, sometimes in verse.
 Riddles have also been collected in Tamil.